 Curious about what happens when your leopard gecko gets stressed out?
 It can be a scary thing to see- after all, these cute little lizards are known for being calm, hardy little pets.

 Not to worry, however.
 This article aims to show you how to cope.
 We will discuss fifteen different signs to look for if you suspect your leopard gecko is feeling stressed out.
 We will also offer some ways to keep your gecko feeling calm during these times.

 What are some signs of stress in leopard geckos?
 Look for geckos acting skittish or aggressive when they are handled, waggling their tails, breathing quickly, spending lots of time in their hides, or looking dull in color.
-Other signs that you may recognize include glass surfing, or scratching at the glass, eating less than their usual amount of food, issues with shedding, or digging around more than usual in their substrate.
+Other signs that you may recognize include glass surfing, or scratching at the glass, eating less than their usual amount of

 These are some of the things to look for when caring for your leopard gecko.